cyno-benzene/junk-repo/README.md

 <img src="./static/ss.jpg" alt="preview" width="600">

 The tool just converts phone number to PNG images that be used as a colorful way to share numbers easily.
 The idea is to have a way to share phone numbers just like QR codes.
-Rather the image leaves an abstract pattern which one can stick on to his phone :)
+Rather the image leaves an abstract and unique pattern which one can stick on to his phone :)

 ### Prerequisites
 Make sure you have installed Python 3 on your device and knowledge about the same.